Abs-23/fabric-nyc-taxi-streaming-analytics/README.md

 **Incremental streaming processing**: Custom watermarking logic tracks the latest processed hour in the gold table and filters silver data to only process new records, preventing duplicates and reducing compute on each run

-**Scheduled automation**: Runs a notebook every 15 minutes with pipeline logging (run IDs, status, rows written) and data quality checks (trip counts, average amounts, percentage of invalid trip distances in the processed window)
+**Scheduled automation**: Runs a notebook every 1 hour with pipeline logging (run IDs, status, rows written) and data quality checks (trip counts, average amounts, percentage of invalid trip distances in the processed window)

 **Weather enrichment**: Joins external weather data to taxi trips to explore how rain, snow, or clear conditions affect demand patterns